 Wondering what to write in your thank you notes after the funeral?

 All you need to write is a simple sentence or two.
 Write your message in preprinted sympathy cards (add your note along with the printed sentiment), or purchase blank note cards.

 It’s always good etiquette to say something sincere and personal.
-Feel free to use these phrases as a starting point:
+Use these phrases as a starting point: